Delayed phase mixing in the self-gravitating Galactic disc: Simulations

-Compared to the test particle models, the phase-space maps of the $N$-body model are notably more complex.
+Compared to the test-particle models, the phase-space maps of the $N$-body model are notably more complex.
 In many panels of the $N$-body model, the phase-space distribution resembles a superposition of a phase spiral and a dipole pattern.
-Although weak dipole-like asymmetries are also observed in the TP (Wake) and TP (Sgr+Wake) models (e.g. panels around $\theta_\phi \sim -120^\circ$ to $-40^\circ$), they are less pronounced than in the $N$-body case.
+Although weak dipole-like asymmetries are also observed in the TP (wake) and TP (Sgr+wake) models (e.g. panels around $\theta_\phi \sim -120^\circ$ to $-40^\circ$), they are less pronounced than in the $N$-body case.
 We attribute this difference to the self-gravitating nature of the disc in the $N$-body simulation.
-As suggested by previous studies \citep{2019MNRAS.484.1050D, 2023MNRAS.522..477W}, the phase spiral in the $N$-body model is less tightly wound than in the test particle models.
+As suggested by previous studies \citep{2019MNRAS.484.1050D, 2023MNRAS.522..477W}, the phase spiral in the $N$-body model is less tightly wound than in the test-particle models.

 We also examine the temporal evolution of the phase spirals in Fig.~\ref{fig:phase_spiral_time}.
-The columns represent different models, while the rows correspond to the different times between the first and second pericentre passages.
-In the TP (Static) model, an initial dipole perturbation is progressively stretched via phase mixing and evolves into a tightly wound phase spiral.
-The TP (Sgr) model displays a similar evolution, but at $t = 0.88~\mathrm{Gyr}$, a new dipole perturbation is triggered by Sgr’s second pericentre passage.
-In the TP (Wake) model, there is no clear asymmetry in the distribution at $t = 0~\mathrm{Gyr}$ because the force of the wake has not yet reached its maximum and is not strong enough to excite the significant bending in the disc.
+The columns represent different models, while the rows correspond to the different times between the first and second pericentric passages.
+In the TP (static) model, an initial dipole perturbation is progressively stretched via phase mixing and evolves into a tightly wound phase spiral.
+The TP (Sgr) model displays a similar evolution, but at $t = 0.88~\mathrm{Gyr}$, a new dipole perturbation is triggered by Sgr’s second pericentric passage.
+In the TP (wake) model, there is no clear asymmetry in the distribution at $t = 0~\mathrm{Gyr}$ because the force of the wake has not yet reached its maximum and is not strong enough to excite the significant bending in the disc.
 A phase spiral forms at $t = 0.10~\mathrm{Gyr}$ and becomes increasingly tightly wound until $t = 0.49~\mathrm{Gyr}$.
-Unlike the TP (Sgr) model, a dipole pattern emerges at $t = 0.59~\mathrm{Gyr}$, $\sim 300~\mathrm{Myr}$ before the second pericentre passage.
-The phase-space distribution in the TP (Sgr+Wake) model appears to be a superposition of those in the TP (Sgr) and TP (Wake) models.
+Unlike the TP (Sgr) model, a new dipole pattern emerges at $t = 0.59~\mathrm{Gyr}$.
+As shown in Appendix~\ref{appendix:potential_models}, the DM wake consists of two distinct components: a transient dynamical friction wake and a collective response.
+These components imprint dipole-like signatures in the vertical phase space at different times.
+The first dipole pattern, which emerges at $t\sim0.1$~Gyr and evolves into the spiral, is triggered by the dynamical friction wake.
+The second dipole pattern appearing at $t \gtrsim 0.5$~Gyr is associated with the collective halo response.
+Since its perturbation is weaker and more slowly varying than that of the dynamical friction wake, it does not fully erase the pre-existing phase spiral, resulting in a superposition of the two features.